 In Linux, every update to a desktop manager like Gnome or KDE brings beautiful themes, transitions, and customization.
 Except for the terminal, it’s been ages since any new features were added to the default terminal of Linux.

-In these cases, you will create new windows inside the terminal or open another terminal and arrange it in a frame, but what if I said this all could be solved using one tool known as a terminator?
+In these cases, you will create new windows inside the terminal or open another terminal and arrange it in a frame, but what if I said this could all be solved using one tool known as a terminator?

 Terminator!